LILAQ Real-time air quality monitoring: from collection to dissemination

 Instrumentation and facilities available in Professor Hawkins’ lab include both research-quality specialized chemical instrumentation (e.g. aerosol mass spectrometer) and citizen-science friendly low cost PM sensors (e.g. PurpleAir).
 Common to both categories is the production of large volumes of time-dependent observations, with varying data formats, temporal frequencies, and ease of communication.
 Making sense and use of these observations requires a considerable amount of effort in simply “wrangling” these unwieldy datasets.
 Once the data are in a unified format, more advanced time-series analysis can take place.

-In addition to getting this equipment recalibrated for new observations, the primary goal of this summer is to facilitate and streamline the process of source apportionment, or attribution, for particulate air pollution by automating the data streams from instruments with unique temporal resolution and data formats into a single coherent package.
+In addition to getting this equipment recalibrated for new observations, the primary goal of this semester is to facilitate and streamline the process of source apportionment, or attribution, for particulate air pollution by automating the data streams from instruments with unique temporal resolution and data formats into a single coherent package.
+Specifically, we aim to stream observations from a meteorological sensor in preparation for the public-facing data portal.

 A second goal is to leverage the real-time nature of these instruments and the above-mentioned streamlined analysis to provide real-time “level 1” (basic QA/QC’d) data on a public-facing web page, in a digestible format.
 This page would include the meteorological data, basic gas phase pollutants (ozone and nitrogen oxides) as well as particulate matter amount and chemical composition.

-Finally, we hope to display this webpage on one or several monitors at the college, providing real time air quality information to the HMC community while we conduct the more advanced analysis to understand the sources of PM.
-As a stretch goal, we hope to integrate spatially distributed PurpleAir monitors located on campus to the page, which provide a reading of either indoor or outdoor particulate levels.
+Longer term, we hope to display this webpage on one or several monitors at the college, providing real time air quality information to the HMC community while we conduct the more advanced analysis to understand the sources of PM.
+These monitors would integrate spatially-distributed PurpleAir monitors located on campus, which provide a reading of either indoor or outdoor particulate levels.

 The timing of this proposed work aligns with a new air toxics measurement campaign taking place in the Southern California Air Basin through SCAQMD, MATES VI.
 The chemical specificity of the measurements in Claremont exceeds that typically available to air quality management staff, and therefore serves as a valuable addition to their observations.